 Industrial Metal Bellows Accumulators In The Oil and Gas Industry

-Hydropneumatic accumulators with metal bellows are used to separate the compressible gas cushion and the working fluid.
+Hydropneumatic accumulators with metal bellows separate the compressible gas cushion and the working fluid.
 The separating element is designed as bellows or as metal bellows.

 Metal Compensators (MEJs) are also known as metal expansion joints or bellows.
 A bellows element used in a piping system is an assembly of more than one fold in series with the shape of the bend to withstand internal pressures.

 Axial compensators absorb the axial expansion and compression movements.
 The length of the extension in a neutral position is called free length.
-To extend the life, use axial displacement in both directions as extension and compression.
-In a unilateral approach, we suggest installing the compensator under “bias.”
+To extend the life, use axial displacement as extension and compression in both directions.
+We suggest installing the compensator under “bias.”
 The life of the compensators depends on the correct installation.

 Dannenbaum LLC supplies rectangular and round, custom industrial metal bellows and fabric expansion joints delivered on time.
 Our rugged fabric expansion joints and industrial metal bellows expansion joints are precision engineered to your specifications to withstand heat, pressure, movement, vibration, and abrasion in the most challenging industrial environments.